mathspp/mathspp/pages/02.blog/04.pydonts/naming-matters/item.en.md

  the best names;
  - [PEP 8][pep8] suggests some naming conventions for your code,
    - most notably `snake_case` for almost everything; and
-   - `CamelCase` for classes and exceptions.
+   - `PascalCase` for classes and exceptions.
  - `CAPS_WITH_UNDERSCORE` is a widely accepted convention for global constants;
  - variables should be named with nouns, Boolean variables sometimes with adjectives, and functions with verbs;